Elliot Benchetrit: Banana incident at the 2020 Australian Open

 On 19 January 2020, while competing in the qualifiers for the 2020 Australian Open, 21-year-old Benchetrit asked a teenage ball girl to get him a banana.
 Upon being handed the banana, Benchetrit told the ball girl “I can't do it,” indicating that he himself was unable to peel the banana due to his fingers being "heavily taped" due to blisters (or "heavily bandaged" as some outlets reported), and him having put cream on his hands in order not to sweat, and requested that she peel it for him.
 The chair umpire intervened, ordering Benchetrit to peel the banana himself, and, according to Benchetrit, telling him that the ball girl "was not his slave."
 Benchetrit went on to defeat his opponent and qualify for the main tournament, where he lost in the first round.
 The incident triggered debate on social media and within the ranks of tennis about the role of ball girls and ball boys.
 Benchetrit later expressed his disbelief at the umpire's statement to him, and the social media response "without people knowing what really happened".

+Benchetrit retired from professional tennis in November 2025.